adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 together a website using a template and a CMS.
 That is why I felt cheated, didn't write my thesis and dropped out after four(!) years.
 I completely lacked motivation and often sang the quote I started this section with.
-Took me couple of years and career steps, until I understood what I missed, and I am fixing this mistake at my own expense now.
+Took me couple of years, and career steps, until I understood what I missed, and I am fixing this mistake at my own expense now.